WyriHaximus/PhergieUrl/README.md

 ## Events

-This plugin emits the following events
+This plugin emits the following generic, do what ever you want with it, events.

 * `url.host.HOSTNAME` For example `url.host.twitter.com` (`www.` is stripped from the hostname).
 * `url.host.all` For all hostnames.

+This plugins also emits two events for url shortning.
+Only called when there are listeners registered.
+Each event emit is passed a `UrlShortningEvent`, if a shortner resolved short url it calls the `resolve` method on the promise.

+* `url.shorting.HOSTNAME` For example `url.host.twitter.com` (`www.` is stripped from the hostname).
+* `url.shorting.all` For all hostnames.

 ## Tests